We tried out the Y-Brush 10-second toothbrush and it really works

 •See All

-Discuss: The Y-Brush returns: We tried out 10-second toothbrush and it really works
+Discuss: The Y-Brush returns: We tried out the 10-second toothbrush and it really works

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.